uwmisl/purpledrop-manual/using/Installing-software.md

 The PurpleDrop driver software is written in python should work on any OS, but has been primarily tested on Linux and MacOS.
 It's possible to plug a PurpleDrop directly into a laptop USB port and run the python driver there, however there are some advantages to using a raspberry PI single-board computer to host your device:

 - The purpledrop softare supports using the raspberry pi camera for a live view of the electrode board.
-- Installing the software on a Raspberry PI allows for a consistent environment and avoids potential difficulties that can arise installing python packages on various platforms (e.g. linux, mac, windows).
+- Installing the software on a Raspberry PI allows for a consistent environment and avoids potential difficulties that can arise installing python packages on various platforms.
-- You can control the PurpleDrop via network connection, which means that you can setup an experiment and let it run without your laptop, and even check in on it remotely.
+- You can control the PurpleDrop via network connection, which means that you can setup an experiment and let it run without your laptop present, and even check in on it remotely.

 These instructions are written for installing software onto a Raspberry PI running RaspiOS.
+It is generally applicable on other platforms as well, but the details may differ.

 ```{image} /images/rpi4_connection_graphic.png
 :alt: Connecting to PurpleDrop via Raspberry PI